 A great business name will help boost your brand’s top of mind awareness, and will likely save you money and effort in the long run.
 A great name will reduce the budget you will have to dedicate to building repeat customers – simply put, a memorable name will do some of your work by helping them remember your from purchase to purchase.

-When a customer is trying to recall the name of your products in a conversation with friends, you want them to remember your name immediately.
+When a customer is trying to recall the name of your products in a conversation with friends, you want them to remember the name of your company immediately.
 Organic customer referrals are one of the most rewarding sources of revenue, and creating a remarkable name is an easy way to encourage referrals.

 Capture something amazing in your name, and you’ll not only have far greater chances of succeeding and boosting your revenue, but you’ll also be creating something people are excited to join.